imobachgs/installer-80/README.md

 ## D-Bus service

 A small YaST D-Bus service is included in the `dbus/` directory.
-Beware that it must ruin as *root* (like YaST does) to do hardware probing and so on.
+Beware that it must run as *root* (like YaST does) to do hardware probing and so on.
 Additionally, you must tell `dbus` about this service by just copying `dbus/share/dbus-yast2.conf` to `/etc/dbus-1/system.d/yast2.conf`.